Gab-03/infodemiology-demo/README.md

 # Infodemiological Disease Surveillance

-Apologies for the confusion!
-Here’s the entire content in a copy-pasteable format for you:

 ## How to Run the Model

 Follow these steps to set up and run the ARIMAX model for COVID-19 forecasting: